zurfarosa/Dutch/RULES.md

 The total value of a players's bid is the sum of each card's bid value.
 Power cards have a bid value of zero.
 The player with the higher bid is the winner.

 If the players' total bids tie, each player must add the top card from their personal deck to their bid.
 The bid values are then compared again.
-If the bids still tie, another card is added from the top of the personal decks, and so on.
+If the bids still tie, the top card is again added, and so on.

 *In the diagram below, Jeanne's bid is 6+3+0+7=16.
 Tom's bid is 0+3+2+3=8.
 Jeanne wins the bid, so she will go first in phase 3.*